-In a somewhat controversial decision, Solebury Township and the USDA initiated a professional deer damage reduction program.
+In response to elevated deer damages, Solebury Township and the USDA initiated a professional deer damage reduction program.
 USDA representatives would safely, humanely and rapidly decrease the deer population utilizing specialized equipment such as suppressed firearms and forward looking infrared to engage deer on properties willing to participate in the effort.
 USDA deer removal operations for this project were structured to be conducted after the traditional deer hunting season outlined by The Pennsylvania Game Commission and continue through the end of April.